It Follows: Development

 Writer and director David Robert Mitchell conceived the film based on recurring dreams he had in his youth about being followed: "I didn't use those images for the film, but the basic idea and the feeling I used.
 From what I understand, it's an anxiety dream.
 Whatever I was going through at that time, my parents divorced when I was around that age, so I imagine it was something to do with that."
 The role that sexual transmission plays came later, from Mitchell's desire for something that could transfer between people.

 Mitchell started writing the film in 2011 while working on a separate film he intended to be his second feature film; however, Mitchell struggled with this would-be second feature and made It Follows as his next film instead.
 Mitchell realized that the concept he was working on was tough to describe and thus refused to discuss the plot when asked what he was working on, reasoning later, "When you say it out loud, it sounds like the worst thing ever."

+Filming

 The film was shot in late 2013 in Detroit, Michigan.
+Exteriors of an abandoned psychiatric hospital were used for the scene in which Jeff incapacitates Jay before showing her the entity, while interiors were shot at the abandoned Packard Automotive Plant.
+The filmmakers had planned to shoot the scene at an alternate location, but were unable to after a murder was committed there and it became an active crime scene.

 Mitchell used wide-angle lenses when filming to give the film an expansive look, and cited the works of George A. Romero and John Carpenter as influences on the film's compositions and visual aesthetic.
 The film's monster, shot composition and overall aesthetic were influenced by the work of contemporary photographer Gregory Crewdson.
 Director of photography Mike Gioulakis said: "We're both big fans of the still photographer Gregory Crewdson and David had him in his look book from day one.
 [Crewdson's] photographs have the same kind of surreal suburban imagery that we wanted for It Follows."